 Diverticulosis, however, is benign and fairly common, affecting half of all people older than 60 in the United States.
 Other risk factors include:

 Most people who have diverticulosis are unaware of it.
 It often causes no symptoms and does not affect the digestion process.
 Some people with diverticulosis may experience bloating, abdominal cramps, sudden pain, fever, diarrhea or constipation: the same symptoms as irritable bowel syndrome.

 Causes of Diverticulosis

-Diverticulosis is rare when diets are generally high in fiber, grain, fruits and vegetables, which has led scientists and physicians to conclude that a low-fiber diet causes or at least contributes to the condition.
+Diverticulosis is rare when diets are generally high in fiber, grain, fruits and vegetables, which has led scientists and GI doctors to conclude that a low-fiber diet causes or at least contributes to the condition.
 A low-fiber diet requires more pressure inside your digestive tract to push food along; years of this added strain leads to diverticulosis.